IIIF/api/source/api/presentation/3.0/index.md

 ### 4.5.
 HTML Markup in Property Values

 Minimal HTML markup _MAY_ be included for processing in the `summary` property and the `value` property in the `metadata` and `requiredStatement` objects.
 It _MUST NOT_ be used in `label` or other properties.
 This is included to allow content publishers to add links and simple formatting instructions to blocks of text.
-The content _MUST_ be well-formed XML and therefore must be wrapped in an element such as `p` or `span`.
+The content _MUST_ be well-formed XML and therefore _MUST_ be wrapped in an element such as `p` or `span`.
 There _MUST NOT_ be whitespace on either side of the HTML string, and thus the first character in the string _MUST_ be a '<' character and the last character _MUST_ be '>', allowing a consuming application to test whether the value is HTML or plain text using these.
 To avoid a non-HTML string matching this, it is _RECOMMENDED_ that an additional whitespace character be added to the end of the value in situations where plain text happens to start and end this way.

 In order to avoid HTML or script injection attacks, clients _MUST_ remove: